George Jean Nathan: Legacy

-Walter Winchell opened one of his 1937 columns with a reference to Nathan as "a tough critic."
 An honor in dramatic criticism, the George Jean Nathan Award, is named after him.
 Nathan was inducted into the American Theater Hall of Fame.

-Nathan's quips have been quoted for generations after his death.
-One example, cited in 2025, is: Patriotism is often an arbitrary veneration of real estate above principles.

 Papers

-Separate from the collection of papers with his wife, Nathan bequeathed a collection of his letters and papers to Cornell University.
+A collection of Nathan-Haydon papers was donated by Haydon to the La Crosse Public Library archives in La Crosse, Wisconsin, her residence at the time of her death.
+Separate from that collection of papers, Nathan bequeathed a collection of his letters and papers to Cornell University.
 Among the papers at Cornell are several letters he received from Eugene O'Neill.